arkCyber/AuroraExt/docs/features/ollama.md

 2. Go to any model page
 3. On the right side there will be `Use this model` and select `Ollama`
 ![Pull Model](https://pub-35424b4473484be483c0afa08c69e7da.r2.dev/Screenshot%202025-02-19%20225915.png)
-4. In the Huggingface popup there will be a button `Pull from Page Assist`, click on it
+4. In the Huggingface popup there will be a button `Pull from Aurora`, click on it
 ![Pull Model](https://pub-35424b4473484be483c0afa08c69e7da.r2.dev/Screenshot%202025-02-19%20230049.png)
 5. Rest of the process is same as Method 2